arunpn/mortar-pagerank/README.md

 We make our convergence metric the sum of all of the "ordering-rank" changes of the pageranks. "ordering-rank" in this case means the pagerank's position in the ordering of all pageranks from greatest to least--so the highest pagerank has ordering-rank 1, and the least has ordering-rank N. A swap of ranks 2 and 5 would be two ordering-rank changes of magnitude |2-5| = 3, so it would add 2*3 = 6 to the sum.

-We converge when this sum of the ordering-rank changes from one iteration to the next is less than 0.00005 * (# nodes)^2.
+We converge when this sum of the ordering-rank changes from one iteration to the next is less than a parameter CONVERGENCE\_THRESHOLD * (# nodes)^2.
 The squared term is because the maximum possible number of ordering-rank changes for N nodes is proportional to N^2.
-The constant term is arbitrarily chosen, so your data might work best with a different value.
-We found it to be appropriate for both the larger Twitter graph and the small patent graph.
+The constant term is arbitrarily chosen, so you should decide how much accuracy is needed for your data.

 ## Maximum Number of Iterations